hrushikeshkatepatil0712-bit/cardiology-coronary-image-processing/README.md

     --save-video
 ```

-The synthetic data is intended only for software validation and latency testing.
+The synthetic data is intended only for:

+* 🧪 Code testing
+* ⚡ Latency testing
+* 🔧 Pipeline development

-It must **not** be used to claim medical or clinical accuracy.
+It should **not** be used to claim clinical or medical accuracy.

 ---